pyAndr3w/stdlib.func/README.md

 1. Open an issue on the repository's issue tracker.
 2. Fork the repository, make your changes, and submit a pull request.

 Please try to adhere to the existing coding style and documentation standards.
+Ensure your contributions are compatible with the LGPL v3.0 license.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0).

+You can find the full text of the LGPL-3.0 license in the file [LICENSE.LGPL](LICENSE.LGPL) and the text of the GNU General Public License v3.0 (GPL-3.0), which LGPL-3.0 incorporates by reference, in the file [LICENSE.GPL](LICENSE.GPL).